xuthus83/pigallery2/MANPAGE.md

   Server-Threading-thumbnailThreads            Number of threads that are used to generate thumbnails.
 If 0, number of 'CPU cores -1' threads will be used. (default: 0)
-  Server-Log-level                             Logging level. (default: 'info') Server-Log-sqlLevel                          Logging level for SQL queries. (default: 'error') Server-Log-logServerTiming                   If enabled.
-The app ads "Server-Timing" http header to the response. (default: false)
+  Server-Log-level                             Logging level. (default: 'info') Server-Log-sqlLevel                          Logging level for SQL queries. (default: 'error') Server-Log-logServerTiming                   If enabled, the app ads "Server-Timing" http header to the response. (default: false)
   Users-authenticationRequired                 Enables user management with login to password protect the gallery. (default: true)
-  Users-unAuthenticatedUserRole                Default user right when password protection is disabled. (default: 'Admin') Users-enforcedUsers                          Creates these users in the DB if they do not exist.
+  Users-unAuthenticatedUserRole                Default user right when password protection is disabled. (default: 'Admin') Users-enforcedUsers                          Creates these users in the DB during startup if they do not exist.
 If a user with this name exist, it won't be overwritten, even if the role is different. (default: [])
   Gallery-enableCache                          Caches directory contents and search results for better performance. (default: true)
   Gallery-enableOnScrollRendering              Those thumbnails get higher priority that are visible on the screen. (default: true)
   Gallery-defaultPhotoSortingMethod            Default sorting method for photo and video in a directory results. (default: 'ascDate')